Mississippi Politico, Civil Rights Figure Charles Evers Dies

 He ran as an independent for Mississippi governor in 1971 and for a U.S. Senate seat in 1978.
 Although he lost those elections, Evers influenced the outcome of the Senate race by drawing support away from the Democratic candidate.
 That led to a victory by Republican Thad Cochran, who later became chairman of the powerful Appropriations Committee and remained in the Senate until early 2018.

-Evers endorsed Ronald Reagan for president in 1980, and served as a delegate to the Republican National Convention in 1996.
+Evers endorsed Ronald Reagan for president in 1980, and served as a delegate to the Republican National Convention in 1996 and 2000.
 He publicly supported Democrat Barack Obama for president in 2008 and 2012.
 Then, after the 2016 presidential election, Evers cast one of Mississippi's six electoral votes for Republican Donald Trump.

 Trump on Tuesday tweeted a photo of Evers sitting with him in the White House.